Anders-E/Junction-2017_Fortum-Home/README.md

 ## Benefits (Why)

-1. Simplicity
+#### Simplicity

-...The data is readily available.
+- The data is readily available.

-...The solution requires no additional installations beyond what is planned for Fortums customers.
+- The solution requires no additional installations beyond what is planned for Fortums customers.

-...The app-extensions are simple and targets all of Fortums customers.
+- The app-extensions are simple and targets all of Fortums customers.

-2. Usefullness
+#### Usefullness

-...Having an additional measure of control
+- Having an additional measure of control

 ## Technological Solution